 To connect your Google account to New Relic with user account authorization:

-Go to one.newrelic.com > Infrastructure > GCP.
-At the top of Infrastructure's Google Cloud Services integrations page, select Add a GCP account.
+Go to one.newrelic.com > All capabilities > Infrastructure > GCP.
+On the Google Cloud Services integrations page, select Add a GCP account.

 Add projects: Select the projects that you want New Relic to receive data from.